 Subsequent to the initial measurement, the lease liability continues to be measured at the present value of unpaid lease payments throughout the lease term.
 The lease liability is remeasured if the lease is modified and the modification is not accounted for as a separate contract, there is a change in the assessment of the lease term, the assessment of a purchase option exercise or the amount probable of being owed under a residual value guarantee, or a contingency is resolved resulting in some or all of the variable lease payments becoming fixed payments.
-Subsequent to the initial measurement, the right-of-use asset for a finance lease is recorded to cost of sales on a straight-line basis over the lease term.
-Subsequent to initial measurement, the right-of-use asset for an operating lease is equivalent to initial measurement less accumulated amortization (the difference between the straight-line lease cost for the period and the accretion of the lease liability using the effective interest method).
+Subsequent to the initial measurement, the right-of-use asset for a finance lease is equivalent to the initial measurement less accumulated amortization and any accumulated impairment losses.
+Generally, amortization of finance leases is recorded to cost of sales on a straight-line basis over the lease term.
+Subsequent to initial measurement, the right-of-use asset for an operating lease is equivalent to initial measurement less accumulated amortization.